karen-pal/borges/README.md

 In this repo you'll find:

 * `datasets/<author>_full_texts.pkl`: in here you will find the complete scraped texts in raw form, plus their metadata.
-* `datasets/links/links_<author>.txt`: sources of the text data. used for the scraping part of the dataset building.
+* `datasets/links/links_<author>.txt`: urls, sources of the text data. used for the scraping part of the dataset building.
 * `sents_<author>.pkl`: a list of dataframes, corresponding to each of the texts, in the same order.
 This is done with the library sentiment-analysis-spanish (More libraries comming soon)
 * `scraper.py`: the script that builds the dataset with sentiment analysis sents.pkl
 * `full_text_scraper.py`: the script that builds `<author>_full_texts.pkl` given an author's name and the file with the links to scrap from.